 You can increase TTFB by using a CDN, improving database capacity (caching in memory), and upgrading your WEB hosting.
 You can get better performance with a VPS with cloud control panels.

-Integrate with FlyingCDN
+Integrate with FlyingPress CDN

-The first thing you need to do is be a FlyingPress customer.
 You can only access the Flying-CDN if you are a FlyingPress cache plugin user.
 I don’t see another way to integrate this service since it requires an API key.

-Then, go to your CDN dashboard and add your website (don’t use ‘www’ so you can point it later).
-Input your server’s IP address – During the process, you will receive an IP address and CNAME record, which you should use to update your website’s DNS records.
+During the process, you will receive an IP address and CNAME record, which you should use to update your website’s DNS records.

+Access your DNS provider and add or update records.
 Don’t activate the proxy if you are using Cloudflare DNS.

-Watch this official YouTube video to learn how to integrate:
+Or watch this official YouTube video to learn how to integrate:

 Verify It Works